publiclab/Leaflet.DistortableImage/.github/ISSUE_TEMPLATE/--bug-report.md

 > What happened vs. what did you expect to happen?

 > Steps to reproduce the behavior (ex.
 1. Go to..., 2.
 Click on...
 3. Scroll down to...
-4. See error)
+4. See error...)
 > If possible, please provide code that demonstrates the problem
 > If applicable, add screenshots
 -->